Do You Need a Belt to Deadlift?

 With this, do you need a belt to deadlift?
 What situations should you be using a belt?
 Let’s look at the answers to these questions in more detail.

-Do you need a belt to deadlift?
-You should use a belt to deadlift when lifting maximal or supramaximal weights.
-Deadlifting without a belt should be done as much as possible when using submaximal loads to reinforce your natural ability to brace.
+Do you need a belt to deadlift? – You should use a belt to deadlift when lifting weights around 75% or more of your 1RM.
+Deadlifting without a belt should be done as much as possible when using lighter (not light only) loads to reinforce your natural ability to brace.

 Do You Need a Belt to Deadlift?

 Lifting belts are designed to keep your core and back stabilised throughout the lift.
-By pushing your abdomen against a belt when naturally bracing your core, you’re able to create more intra-abdominal pressure which translates to increased deadlifting performance.
+By pushing your abdomen against a belt when naturally bracing your core, you’re able to create more intra-abdominal pressure which can translate to increased deadlifting performance.

 So surely that means you should wear a lifting belt every time you lift right?
 The answer isn’t that simple.
 A lifting belt should be used as an aid to lifting once you’ve learnt to naturally brace your core musculature and perform a deadlift using the correct technique.